-Protect stream corridors and wetlands that feed into the Big Thompson, Little Thompson, Fall, and St. Vrain rivers and their tributaries.
+Protect stream corridors and wetlands that feed into the Big Thompson, Little Thompson, and Fall rivers, St. Vrain creeks, and their tributaries.

 Work with private landowners and land managers to monitor forest health, improve wildlife habitat, and reduce the spread of invasive weeds.